chaynHQ/bloom-backend/docs/local-development.md

 Listening on localhost:35001, CTRL+C to stop
 ```

-_Note: you can use an application like Postman to test the apis locally_

-### Run in Dev Container - Recommended for Visual Studio Users
+### Run with Dev Container - Recommended for Visual Studio Users

 This method will automatically install all dependencies, IDE settings, and postgres container in a Dev Container (Docker container) within Visual Studio Code.